batmanova2021/computerDatabaseApplication/README.md

 3. Click on "VCS" -> Enable VCS integration.
 4. Make sure "Git" is selected as a VCS and press OK.
 5. Click on "VCS" -> Git -> Clone.
-6. Paste the link to the repository and click on "Clone" button
+6. Paste the link to the repository and click on "Clone" button.
 7. Click on "Open in a new window" button.
 8. Your computerDatabaseProject will open in a new window.
 9. PyCharm will automatically detect requirements.txt and will ask you to import and install all dependencies, click on OK.
 Wait until all dependencies will be installed.